Generated by Gemini

 Collected by Darin J. Ulness

-The picture to the left is what is called a spectrogram for a bat echolocation call that was recorded in a residential neighborhood in Moorhead, MN, USA.
-There are numerous foraging calls as well as feeding buzzes over the period of about 250 seconds (a little over 4 minutes).
+The picture to the left is what is called a spectrogram for a bat echolocation call sequence that was recorded in a residential neighborhood in Moorhead, MN, USA.
+There are numerous foraging calls as well as feeding buzzes over a period of about 250 seconds (a little over 4 minutes).